Try the evaluation version of Bash on Ubuntu on Windows

 Installed by default.

-The message "ping icmp open socket: Socket type not supported" appears and I cannot send a ping.
+The message "ping icmp open socket: Socket type not supported" appears and ping cannot be sent.

 netstat

-However, nothing is displayed, probably because socket communication is not possible.
+However, it doesn't display anything, probably because socket communication is not possible.

-By the way, since it is a port from ubuntu, /bin/sh is a symbolic link to /bin/dash.
-(This area is the same as Ubuntu)
+By the way, since this is a port from Ubuntu, /bin/sh is a symbolic link to /bin/dash (this is the same as Ubuntu).

-I was able to install it, but it doesn't work.
+I was able to install it but it didn't work.
+I

-Unable to start due to an error that the socket could not be created properly.
+got an error saying that the socket could not be created properly and it wouldn't start.

 PHP